Dynamic Monopoly Pricing With Multiple Varieties: Trading Up: Introduction

-We derive three key results.
-First, we show that, at a history at which there are no trading-up opportunities, the best the seller can do is to let buyers continue with purchasing their most-preferred variety at a constant price for all future periods.
-Hence, no dynamics in realized consumption choices or paid prices emerge along the equilibrium path starting at such a history.
-The result is reminiscent of \citet{Tirole2016}'s finding that it is optimal to offer a constant price to loyal buyers of a single rental good in a positive selection setting where the outside option is absorbing.\footnote{In the positive selection setting with a single variety, all consumers begin the game in the state where they consume the variety, and they cannot return to the consumption state after choosing the absorbing outside option.
-There are thus no trading-up opportunities at any history.} The result highlights that trading-up opportunities are crucial for pricing dynamics to emerge.
-Second, we show that, if there are no trading-up opportunities in the monopoly outcome of the static game, the seller cannot do better than obtain the repeated static monopoly profit $\pi(p^m)$ over the course of the game.
-In the essentially unique PBE of the game, the seller obtains the repeated monopoly profit and therefore does not face a commitment problem.\footnote{The equilibrium is essentially unique in the sense that the seller obtains the repeated monopoly profit in any PBE of the game.} The result establishes that the seller cannot benefit from pricing dynamics if she can exhaust all trading-up opportunities by implementing the static monopoly outcome right from the start.
-The seller can do so, for instance, in a setting where the potential buyers of a durable good have access to an additional durable variety with strictly positive value (similar to the setting considered in \citealp{Board2014}), or a setting with positive selection with a single variety \citep{Tirole2016}.
-Third, we show that for any history at which there are trading-up opportunities, the seller trades up consumers along the equilibrium path following this history.
-Hence, prices fall until all trading-up opportunities are exhausted.
-Yet, they do not fall below the prices $\bp$ associated with the seller-optimal outcome in the static game that leaves no trading-up opportunities.
-In addition, the seller's present discounted profit is bounded from below by the repeated static profit $\pi(\bp)$, which implies that the seller can obtain a positive profit in many settings.
-We further show that whether or not the pricing dynamics are played out in finite time depends on the setting under study and the lowest values in the support.
+We derive three key results. \emph{First}, we show that the seller can do no better than charge static monopoly prices if there are no trading-up opportunities in the static monopoly outcome, regardless of whether durable, rental, or mixed varieties are offered.
+Intuitively, the result follows because there are no consumer types that can benefit from switching to another consumption path if there are no trading-up opportunities in the static monopoly outcome.
+The result implies that Coasian dynamics do not emerge in settings without trading-up opportunities in the static monopoly outcome, irrespective of the seller's commitment ability.
+The result is reminiscent of \citet{Tirole2016}'s finding that it is optimal to charge the static monopoly price to loyal buyers of a single rental good in a positive selection setting with an absorbing outside option.
+It is also in line with \citet{Board2014}'s analysis, where trading-up opportunities in the static monopoly outcome are excluded by an additional outside option with a strictly positive valuation for all consumers. \emph{Second}, we show that, after any history at which there are trading-up opportunities, the seller lowers prices until all trading-up opportunities are exhausted.
+Yet, dynamic prices do not fall below the prices $\bp$ associated with the seller-optimal outcome in the static game that leaves no trading-up opportunities.
+In addition, the seller's present discounted profit is bounded from below by the repeated static profit $\pi(\bp)$ that leaves no trading-up opportunities, which implies that the seller can obtain a positive profit in various settings.\footnote{In the previous example with one durable product, we have $\bar{p}=v^L$ and profit $\pi(\bar{p})=(1+\delta)v^L.$} We further show that whether or not the pricing dynamics are played out in finite time depends on the setting under study and the lowest values in the support. \emph{Third}, we show that our analytical approach also works for transitional games, where one of the varieties is only indirectly available from the initial state (via the other variety), provided that the associated static games are properly defined.